erncat13/Echocrowd/README.md

 # Important Notice

-This isn't copyright (that I know of), and you can do what you like with the code.
+This isn't copyright (that I know of), and you can do what you like with the code. and is Licensed under the [Creative commons BY 4.0](https://creativecommons.org/licenses/by/4.0/).
 ### Think I am using something copyrighted or have concerns?
 Please email ernie.catnach@gmail.com.